the-turing-way/the-turing-way/conferences/abstracts/OSF19_Poster_submission.md

 *	_•	All submitted abstracts will be peer-reviewed by members of the Conference Programme Committee based on the criteria mentioned above._

 *Authors of accepted poster proposals will be provided instructions for preparing the posters.
 Stands/tripods will be provided to display all accepted posters.*

+Reproducible research is necessary to ensure that scientific work can be trusted.
+Funders and publishers are beginning to require that publications include access to the underlying data and the analysis code.
+The goal is to ensure that all results can be independently verified and built upon in future work, which is sometimes easier said than done.
+Sharing these research outputs means understanding data management, library sciences, software development, and continuous integration techniques: skills that are not widely taught or expected of academic researchers and data scientists.

+*The Turing Way* is a handbook to support students, their supervisors, funders and journal editors in ensuring that reproducible data science is "too easy not to do".
+Our goal is to provide all the information that researchers need at the start of their projects to ensure that they are easy to reproduce at the end.
+So far, the book (https://the-turing-way.netlify.com) includes chapters and training material on reproducibility, open research, version control, collaborating on GitHub/GitLab, research data management, reproducible environments, analysis testing, reviewing, continuous integration, reproducible research with Make and risk assessment.
+Further chapters currently in progress include coding style for reproducibility, credit for reproducible research and reproducible data analysis pipelines for machine learning, and will build upon Alan Turing Institute case studies.

+The project also demonstrates open and transparent project management and communication with future users, as it is openly developed at our GitHub repository: https://github.com/alan-turing-institute/the-turing-way.
+Any and all questions, comments and recommendations are welcome.
+All resources for the "Boost your research reproducibility with Binder" and "Build your own BinderHub" workshops we have delivered, as well as how to organise a Book Dash (a one day book sprint), are also open and will soon be submitted to the Journal of Open Source Education (JOSE).

+This poster will present an overview of the handbook so far and show Open Science Fair participants how they can contribute their knowledge to make it even better going forwards or how to open up their own projects to a wider contributor community.
+This poster relates to the overall theme of the conference, as the *Turing Way* provides the tools to improve research habits in a self-contained handbook.
+It will also ensure that PhD students, postdocs, PIs and funding teams know which parts of the "responsibility of reproducibility" they can affect, and what they should do to nudge research and data science to being more efficient, effective and understandable.

 ## References
 *This is not compulsory but may help.
 Use any clear unambiguous reference style you like.*